-What Are the Risks and Complications?
+What Are the Risks and Complications for a Cat?

 The overall risk of this surgery is low.
 The major risks and are those of general anesthesia, bleeding (hemorrhage), postoperative infection and wound breakdown (dehiscence) over the incision.
 Overall complication rate is low, but serious complications can result in death or the need for additional surgery.

 What Is the Typical Postoperative Care For Limb Amputation?

 Postoperative medication should be given to relieve pain, which is judged in most cases to be moderate and can be effectively eliminated with safe and effective pain medicines.
 The home care requires reduced activity until the stitches are removed in 10 to 14 days.
 The suture line should be inspected daily by the pet owner for signs of redness, discharge, swelling or pain.
 It will take the pet several days to weeks to learn to walk on three legs.
 Bandages are typically placed and these need to be kept clean and dry until removed.